Svinci131/taxonomy_tree/javascript/Readme.txt

 Try and guess if any of the animals on the board belong in another more specefied group than click the group they belong to and see if you're right

-2. add thumbanail image
+2. make wrong guesses show a x
+3. scroll to the part where the newest animal is added

-3. make it so it'll update to closest cat- I thought I did that?
+4. make it so it'll update to closest cat- I thought I did that?
-4. show animals details when you mouse over
+5. show animals details when you mouse over
 6. make it fail if your score
+7. how to - show a fixed about
+8. show a hint